oPisiti/PisitiCoins/README.md

 Rehashes every block, in order, to determine inconsistencies.

 ### Delete/Edit Block
+Breaks chain integrity until fixing or remining of all blocks is executed.

 ### Fix Block Chain
 Remines necessary blocks.

 ### Remine All Blocks
+Remines every block and tries to figure out a non destructive way of fixing the chain.

 ### See Accounts Balances
+Prompts the user for an account, then print its balance.

 ### Send PisitiCoins
+Requires user to be logged in and have a sufficiently large balance.

 ### Show Latest blocks
+Pretty prints a blocks's information.

 ### Update All balances
+Recalculates every user's balance by going through every block, in order.

 ## Usage